devyash2930/ShopSync-SE/README.md

 ---
 - Improvement of Android User Interface
 - Sorting of results based on price, website
-- Front End implementation of Slash API , ie., converting it into a full stack web application.
+- Front End implementation of Shopsync API , ie., converting it into a full stack web application.
-- Chrome Extension using the functionalities of Slash API
+- Chrome Extension using the functionalities of Shopsync API
 - An iOS application.

 :sparkles: Contributors